omni-games-info/OmniSelect/README.md

 - Publicly viewable collections
 - Download collections as `.dat` files
 - Flexible filtering by region, version, or metadata
+- Fully online — no installation or version management required

 ---
-## No Installation or Version Management Required

-OmniSelect is a fully online tool:

-- No Python or software installations required
-- No need to track or maintain a specific version
-- Collections are always compatible with the current system
-- All updates happen automatically in the background

-Users can focus entirely on building and sharing ROM collections without technical overhead.
----

 ## How It Works

 1. **Select Games** – Choose games, regions, or versions to include in your collection.
-2. **Save to User Database** – Selections are securely stored for ongoing editing.
+2. **Save to User Database** – Selections are securely stored for ongoing editing and management.
 3. **Metadata Updates** – The `OMNI_DAT` database automatically keeps ROM metadata accurate.
-4. **Finalize Collection** – Complete the collection to make it publicly viewable.
+4. **Finalize Collection** – Complete your collection to make it publicly viewable.
 5. **View & Download** – Other users can browse public collections and download them as `.dat` files for use with compatible tools.

 ---